JuaniRios/dist-syst-message-queues/message-queues/readme.md

 You can set those values at config.py.
 Keep in mind that already created queues cannot have their max length changed.

+# File Structure
+* history.log: logs all requests and server errors
+* postman_collection.json: you can import this with postman to test the api
+* readme.md: this file
+* \_\_init__.py: makes the project a python package
+* api.py: the main file where the api resides
+* backup: contains the function to backup the queues
+* config: contains 2 configuration options
+* requirements.txt: python packages to be installed